stackbit/jamstackthemes/content/themes/devlopr-jekyll.md

 description: A Jekyll Theme built for Developers and Software Engineers
 ---

 # A Jekyll Theme built for Developers

 Devlopr is a modern Jekyll theme built for Developers focused on speed performance & SEO best practices.

 ### Features

-* Minimal, responsive and speed performance optimized
+* Responsive and speed performance optimized
 * Real Time Search Using Algolia
 * Super Fast Minfification for Fast Client Side Rendering
 * SEO friendly and Google Tag Manager/Analytics Integration
 * Code Syntax Highlighter
 * [Wakatime](https://wakatime.com) Integrated
 * Form submissions with **[Formspree.io](https://formspree.io/) contact form integration**
-* Comments usin Disquss
+* Comments using Disqus
 * Inline critical CSS with [critical](https://github.com/addyosmani/critical)
 * Add your **social profiles** easily in `_config.yml`.
 Only the social icons you enter in `config.yml` will show up on the site footer.
 * Using Bootstrap + Material Design
-* Customizable About Me and Projects Page

 ### Setup Tutorial - [here](https://sujaykundu.com/blog/post/setup-devlopr-jekyll-theme)